click on images to enlarge

 Chapel of the Interchurch Center - New York City

-The Chapel of The Interchurch Center has a moving simplicity of design, keynoted by walls of white rose brick, which convey a feeling of serenity and worship.
+The Chapel of The Interchurch Center, designed by Frederick Dunn and Associated Architects of St. Louis, has a moving simplicity of design, keynoted by walls of white rose brick that convey a feeling of serenity and worship.
 Above the altar table of teak wood hangs a gilded stylized Chi Rho, the ancient Greek symbol for the Christ, combining the first two letters of the Greek word Christos.
 The white rose brick wall behind the altar is highlighted by thin lines of gold mosaic.
 At the left of the chancel is an unusual window of translucent English alabaster, measuring 22 feet by 23 feet and backlighted to bring out its bronze and gold beauty.
 Teakwood is used throughout the chapel, which can accomodate 400.

 Johannes Klais Organ, Op.
 1851 (2007) in the Interchurch Center - New York City (photo: Steven E. Lawson)